sapegin/sapegin.me/src/content/blog/ama.md

 AMA is a GitHub repository where anyone can file an issue with any question and author will reply in a comment.
 It was [started by Sindre Sorhus](https://blog.sindresorhus.com/answering-anything-678ce5623798) in July 2015 and now there are [more than 100 AMAs](https://github.com/sindresorhus/amas).

 Some of the questions are [really interesting](https://github.com/sindresorhus/ama/issues/10).
-Basically to answer a question one has to write a tiny (and sometimes not so tiny) blog post.
-For me it’s something between Twitter and a blog but directed by the readers.
+To answer a question one has to write a tiny (and sometimes not so tiny) blog post.
+For me it’s something between Twitter and a blog, but directed by the readers.

 “Watch” someone’s AMA repository and you’ll see all new questions and answers in GitHub feed.